 - Best OverallThe Connecticut Home Company Faux Fur Throw BlanketCheck Latest Price

 - Affordable FavoriteBedsure Flannel Fleece Blanket Throw SizeCheck Latest Price

 - Best Heated ThrowSunbeam Heated Throw BlanketCheck Latest Price

 Versatile throw blankets provide comfort and warmth while adding a design element to home decor.
 Between offering added coziness while sitting on the patio, an extra layer on the bed, or a pop of color in the living room, throw blankets are for function as well as design.
 This guide describes the different types, materials, and features to consider when shopping for a throw blanket and showcases our top picks, which represent some of the best in each category.

-- BEST OVERALL: Bedsure Flannel Fleece Blanket Throw Size
+- AFFORDABLE FAVORITE: Bedsure Flannel Fleece Blanket Throw Size

-- BEST PLUSH: Kingole Flannel Fleece Microfiber Throw Blanket
+- BEST FLEECE THROW: Kingole Flannel Fleece Microfiber Throw Blanket

 Popular Types of Throw Blankets

 Throw blankets come in many different styles and fabrics from cotton and faux fur to even bamboo.
 There are also heated versions available.
 Read on to learn about the look and texture of various materials to zero in on the best throw blankets for your home.